georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 $$
 X_i|\theta \sim f(x|\theta) = \frac{1}{20} I_{[\theta-10,\theta+10](x)}
 $$
-Use the same prior elicitation for $\theta$ as in the model of the previous excercise
+Use the same prior elicitation for $\theta$ as in the model of the previous exercise

 a) Provide a fully Bayesian analysis for these data explaining all the basic ingredients and steps for carrying it out.
-In particular,  compare your final inference on the uknown $\theta=E[X|\theta]$ with the one you have derived in the previous point 2)
+In particular,  compare your final inference on the unknown $\theta=E[X|\theta]$ with the one you have derived in the previous point 2)

 As before we can derive a posterior distribution for $\theta$ using a statistical model for the data (a Uniform model in this case) and a prior distribution for the random variable associated with the parameter space(Normal as before).
 $$\pi(\theta|x) = \frac{f(x|\theta)\pi(\theta)}{\int_{\Theta} f(x|\theta)\pi(\theta) d \theta}$$